11ty/eleventy-plugin-bundle/README.md

 <link rel="stylesheet" href="{% getBundleFileUrl "css" %}">
 ```

-Note that writing bundles to files are better cached in the browser for repeat-views but are likely slower for empty-cache first time visitors.
+Note that writing bundles to files will likely be slower for empty-cache first time visitors but better cached in the browser for repeat-views (and across multiple pages, too).

 ### Asset bucketing